Digital Exclusion and Transformation

 Transformation programmes need to prioritise addressing the barriers to digital inclusion to develop services and solutions that are responsive and accessible for the people who will need and use them.
 Health systems have a statutory duty to consider how digital solutions will impact their populations, and are also bound by the public sector equality duty to understand and actively reduce barriers and health inequalities.

-In September 2023, NHS England published ‘Inclusive Digital Healthcare: a framework for NHS action on digital inclusion’.
-It aims to help NHS staff enable and encourage greater access to – and improved experience of – healthcare, and increased adoption of digital approaches where appropriate.
-It supports new requirements under the Health and Care Act 2022 for NHS England and Integrated Care Boards to consider how to reduce inequalities in access to and outcomes from health services.
+In September 2023, NHS England published ‘Inclusive Digital Healthcare: a framework for NHS action on digital inclusion’, setting out how the NHS can enable greater access to, and improved experiences of, healthcare through inclusive digital transformation.
+The framework aligns with the Health and Care Act 2022, which requires NHS England and Integrated Care Boards to actively reduce inequalities in access and outcomes.

 Below is a suite of resources to support you and your organisation in delivering equitable services: